razorpay/razorpay-woocommerce/readme.txt

 == Installation ==

-Install the plugin from the [Wordpress Plugin Directory](https://wordpress.org/plugins/woo-razorpay/).
+1. Install the plugin from the [Wordpress Plugin Directory](https://wordpress.org/plugins/woo-razorpay/).
+2. To use this plugin correctly, you need to be able to make network requests.
+Please make sure that you have the php-curl extension installed.

+== Dependencies ==

+1. Wordpress v3.9.2 and later
+2. Woocommerce v2.4 and later
+3. PHP v5.6.0 and later
+4. php-curl

 == Configuration ==